 The PDA recognises, develops and celebrates the skills of those currently working and volunteering in Peer Work roles and those wishing to get their first Peer Work role.

-Support is offered throughout the course and evidence of learning and its application to your practice is offered through written evidence.
+Support is offered throughout and evidence of learning and its application to your practice is offered through written evidence.

 Please email firstname.lastname@example.org for more information.